storj/docs/code/persistentstorage/Databases.md

 - [How to view the contents of the various databases.](#View-the-Contents-of-a-Database)
 - [Steps on how to modify existing databases.](#Steps-to-Modify-Existing-Databases)

 ## Storj Components With Databases

 Each component of the Storj network (i.e. satellites, storage nodes, uplinks) has different persistent data stores.

 Satellites and Storage Nodes both have a single Database interface, referred to as the master DB.
 The master DB specifies which databases are needed, it doesn't specify how they are implemented.
-So, different satellites can use different backends.
+This means different satellites can use different backends.

 Satellites have three databases behind the master DB interface.